garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Cognitive Affordance.md

 4. Remembering
 5. Knowing
 ## How do you know what to do?
-this is a very simple, yet important question especially for less experienced users
+This is a very simple, yet important question especially for less experienced users
-- Understanding people's cognitive ability
+- Understanding people's cognitive ability by relying on user's mental model on how the system works
 #compsci345example
-Seni
+Senior people might take longer time as they have less experience with a phone